ibexa/documentation-user/docs/creating_content_basic.md

 ## Creating content

-There are a few ways of creating a new Content item:
+There are two ways of creating a new Content item:

 1. Activate **Create** in the right menu *whenever you are viewing any other content*.
 The new item will be placed under this content in the tree.
-1. Activate **Create** in the upper right corner of the *Dashboard*.
-In this case you will have to select where the content will be located.
-(Enterprise only).
-1. Go to the **Create** tab in the *Content browser*.
-Here also you'll have to choose a location for the new item.
-1. Drag files onto the *Sub-items box* when viewing any content or activate **Choose files** and select files to upload.
+1. Drag files onto the *Sub-items box* when viewing any content or activate the upload button and select files to upload.
 In this way you can upload files such as images, videos, pdf documents etc.

-If you choose one of the first three options, you have to select the Content Type first.
+If you choose the first option, you have to select the Content Type first.
 When uploading files the Content Type will be chosen automatically.

 If you are using eZ Enterprise, you will have the *Landing Page* Content Type available for selection.